 The Toronto Blue Jays have been in Major League Baseball since 1977.
 A lot has changed since then, as the team has found a new home in Rogers Centre, and found itself the only team in Canada after the Expos left in 2004.
-The Blue Jays’ history is long, featuring a number of franchise icons.
-Tony Fernandez, Roy Halladay, and slugger Joe Carter are just a few that have become iconic Blue Jays over the years.
+The Blue Jays’ history is long and includes a number of icons.
 But how many World Series titles have the Jays brought home to Canada?
 Let’s answer that question.

 Toronto Blue Jays World Series history

-The Toronto Blue Jays franchise has won two World Series championships the team’s entry into MLB in 1977.
+The Toronto Blue Jays franchise has won two World Series titles since the team’s entry into MLB in 1977.

 Toronto won back-to-back World Series championships in 1992 & 1993.
 The 1992 Blue Jays won 96 games, and defeated the Oakland Athletics (ALCS) and Atlanta Braves (World Series) to clinch the team’s first crown.
 That roster featured multiple Hall of Famers in Roberto Alomar, Jack Morris, and a 40-year old Dave Winfield.